smasher164/eggsy/README.md

 }

 ```
-which should output the message similar to the following:
+which should output a message similar to the following:
 ```
 2018/08/14 23:42:15 process "go run somefile.go" in container eb06ed18d403e87e28382a8867e44b7a from image 98897596d97f38af229c2847c6287079 has timed out
 ```

-Further work is required to programmatically configure access to the network and certain system calls.
+Further work is required to programmatically configure access to both the network and certain system calls.